 - Market volatility doesn’t affect premiums

 There is no perfect life insurance product.
-Some may suit your life situation and goals better than others.
-It’s wise to keep in mind the drawbacks of any policy you’re looking at purchasing for your family.
+Some may suit your situation and goals better than others.
+It’s wise to keep in mind the drawbacks of any policy you’re looking at purchasing.

 - Unforgiving premium payment schedule

 - Costs more than an equivalent term policy

 - Surrender charges if you cancel your policy before the expiration date